Rust functions that accept and return tuples

 Since we are conforming to C-compatible idioms, the implementation is

 straight-forward.
-We define a struct
+We define a struct with fields that match the

 types and order of the Rust struct, then create an instance and call